vmallet/ida-plugins/README.md

 * [qb-sync](https://github.com/quarkslab/qb-sync): qb-sync is an open source tool to add some helpful glue between IDA Pro and Windbg.
 Its core feature is to dynamically synchronize IDA's graph windows with Windbg's position.

+* [QScripts](https://github.com/0xeb/ida-qscripts): An IDA scripting productivity plugin.
+With this plugin, you will be able to easily write and test scripts using your favorite editor. `ida-qscripts` will automatically detect changes to your script or one of its dependencies and automatically reload them and re-execute your script.

 * [Qualcomm Loader](https://github.com/daxgr/qcom-mbn-ida-loader): IDA loader plugin for Qualcomm Bootloader Stages

 * [Recompiler](https://github.com/bastkerg/Recomp): IDA recompiler, no docs no help.

+* [RECON2017](https://github.com/tmr232/RECon2017): RECON 2017 IDA skin & color scheme

 * [Reef](https://github.com/darx0r/Reef): IDAPython plugin for finding Xrefs from a function.